🏄 137 SPOTS. 7-DAY FORECASTS. 100% FREE — EXPLORE NOW

 What is the water temperature at Rockaways?

-The current water temperature at Rockaways is 39°F. A 6/5mm wetsuit with boots, gloves, and hood is essential.
+The current water temperature at Rockaways is 68°F. A springsuit or shorty wetsuit is recommended.

 What is the surf like at Rockaways today?

-Rockaways currently has waves around 1-2ft.
+Rockaways currently has waves around 1-3ft.
 Conditions change throughout the day, so check back for updated forecasts.

 What time is high tide at Rockaways?